georgestephanis/disable-grunion-editor-view/README.md

-# disable-grunion-editor-view
+# Disable Grunion Editor View

-Disable Grunion Editor View
+Activate this plugin to disable the new Editor View for the Jetpack Contact Form, if it's causing any other issues for you.